How to add and verify your sending domain

 How to add the DKIM record

-1. On the Manage DNS Records page, click on + Add Record under the TXT (Text) section
+1. On the Manage DNS Records page, click on + Add Record under the CNAME section

-2. In the Host Name field box, add mlsend._domainkey (without the domain name)
+2. In the Host Name field box, add the Name that is given to you in your MailerSend account.

-3. In the Value field box, paste the DKIM Value text that is given to you in your MailerSend account
+3. In the Points to field, paste the DKIM Value text that is given to you in your MailerSend account.

 How to add the CNAME record for the Return-Path